ayubhub/InG_agents/README.md

 ## Documentation

-All project documentation is located in the `docs/` directory:
+All project documentation is located in the `docs/` directory (condensed versions, ~200-300 lines each):

 - **01-use-cases.md**: Business use cases and requirements for analysts
 - **02-technical-solution.md**: Architecture and technical solution for architects
-- **03-technical-specification.md**: Detailed implementation specification for developers
+- **03-technical-specification.md**: Implementation specification for developers
 - **04-test-plan.md**: Test plan and methodology for QA engineers
+- **05-agent-context-management.md**: How agents preserve and share context

 ## Quick Start